Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 No, the solution does not support AWS Elasticsearch Service because some important features that are part of X-Pack are not supported by AWS.
 For example, index lifecycle management ([ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html)).

+### What should be avg. event latency for Logstash to process?

+In a healthy environment, the event latency shown for Logstash event processing should be between 3-5ms.
+If latency is higher, please check that Memcached has enough resources and Filebeat is not reporting this error: https://www.elastic.co/guide/en/beats/filebeat/current/publishing-ls-fails-connection-reset-by-peer.html.

+### Filebeat is reporting errors?

+When Filebeat is reporting errors like: `Harvester could not be started on new file: /var/log/opentraffic/group-2_instance-1_traffic.log, Err: error setting up harvester: Harvester setup failed.
+Unexpected file opening error: file info is not identical with opened file.
+Aborting harvesting and retrying file later again`, it might be, that the registry is corrupt for any reason.
+When this happens, Filebeat basically stops for a second to send events, which may cause issues to stay real-time when running very high volume.
+If possible

 ## Known issues
 N/A